 She told the group that the meeting on Thursday 15th March will be at 12.15 for 12.30 at the Gallery Restaurant at New College Stamford, in Drift Road.
 This is the restaurant run by students who are on the Catering and Restaurant Management Course at the college.
 The food and service are normally very good.
 Barbara and Maggie will be contacting club members soon with the menu and requesting choices.
 The meal at the Gallery Restaurant will consist of three courses at a cost of £13.75.

 The April meeting will be on Tuesday 17th at The Wicked Witch at Ryhall.

 The Harringworth Appeals Fund Annual General Meeting is an ALL inclusive village meeting to determine how Funds raised from village events are shared.
 These events include but are not limited to the Village Fete, Talks in the Church, Bridge Drives, and the Christmas Bazaar.

 In addition to the anticipated “APPEAL” from the Trustees of the Village Hall and the Parochial Church Council for St John the Baptist Church, village groups, clubs and individuals are invited to “Appeal” for a share of the funds that have been raised.

-All Appeals must be submitted for consideration ahead of the Appeals AGM and cannot be introduced on the evening.
+All Appeals should be submitted for consideration ahead of the Appeals AGM (last minute Appeals can be considered on the night under special circumstances) .
 To make an Appeal for funds – an outline of the intended project or event is required and reasons why Appeals Fund money is requested then presented to the village at the meeting.
 If you have any questions on ‘How to Appeal’ please contact Roy Kedge, Philippa Gasson or use the contact form below.